 Through our membership in the Aldersgate Group, we work with businesses, politicians and civil servants to advocate for policy change that delivers positive environmental development and economic benefits.

 In the UK, we have campaigned for energy market reform to boost renewables growth.
-We submitted comments to the Government’s review of electricity market arrangements (REMA) consultation, and together with Climate Group and other major UK companies have called on the UK Government to reform its Renewable Energy Guarantees of Origin (REGO) certification scheme to help deliver grid decarbonisation by 2030.
+We submitted comments to the Government’s review of electricity market arrangements (REMA) consultation, and together with Climate Group and other major UK companies we published Unlocking Corporate Investment in UK Renewables which provides a policy summary on reforms to the Renewable Energy Guarantees of Origin (REGO) certification scheme to help deliver grid decarbonisation by 2030.
+This was alongside commissioning our own insight paper with Cornwall Insight, Reviewing the Future of REGOs for Corporates.
+Through the We Mean Business Coalition, we support the Fossil to Clean campaign to advocate for speeding up the shift from fossil fuels to clean energy globally.

 The Digital Connectivity Forum (DCF) Climate and Sustainability Work Group provides a platform for UK telecoms collaboration, enabling the acceleration of individual and industry pathways towards net zero through collaboration, evidence sourcing, and expert recommendations to Government, regulators, and the industry.

-We chair the International Chamber of Commerce (ICC) UK sustainability committee, providing a mechanism for UK industry to engage effectively in international policy.
 We’re also members of the techUK climate council, which sets the strategic direction on climate issues at techUK, focusing on COP, the sector’s transition to net zero, the role of tech in supporting other sectors in transitioning to net zero, and the sector’s preparedness for future climate change.
 The council also engages in various policy developments.

 More about Responsible business